Store locator: Antwerp

 Who better to guide us around Antwerp than the people who know it best?
 Meet Fien Muller and Hannes Van Severen, the duo behind Belgian furniture design house Muller Van Severen; Roald Duchateau of sustainable eyewear brand Yuma Labs; plus Cedric Vangeel, Hasna Chourak, Laurence Mupagasi, Nick Daman and Olivia Karelina from the new COS store on Huidevettersstraat.

 WHERE TO STAY

-Roald: ‘My favorite neighborhoods in Antwerp?
+Roald: ‘My favourite neighbourhoods in Antwerp?
 Zurenborg and the New South area.’

-Cedric: ‘I’ve lived here my whole life, in almost every neighborhood.
-My favorite is Eilandje, it’s a close community with lots of water – perfect for zoning out in the sun, just far away enough from the big city buzz.’
+Cedric: ‘I’ve lived here my whole life, in almost every neighbourhood.
+My favourite is Eilandje, it’s a close community with lots of water – perfect for zoning out in the sun, just far away enough from the big city buzz.’

-Laurence: ‘I’d stay at Zalig (zaliginantwerpen.be) in the old centre of Antwerp – it has a cozy, warm and beautiful interior.’
+Laurence: ‘I’d stay at Zalig (zaliginantwerpen.be) in the old centre of Antwerp – it has a cosy, warm and beautiful interior.’

 WHAT TO SEE

 MVS: ‘Valerie Traan (valerietraan.be) is a gallery situated in an old convent in Antwerp’s historical centre.
 The Cathedral is also worth a visit, plus in the north, there’s the Droogdokkenpark, where you get a great view of the Schelde.’